 4) El Pueblo de Nuestra Senora la Reina de Los Angeles

 What is all that?
 In English it's Town of Our Lady the Queen of the Angels.
-It's the shortened version that's better known today—Los Angeles, California.
+In it's shortened version it's better known as Los Angeles, California.
 The town came into being in 1781 and today, in an area of downtown Los Angeles referred to as Olvera Street, there is a cluster of museums, ancient plazas and lively markets providing a taste of life in 1800s Los Angeles.

 5) Nuestra Senora Santa Maria del Buen Aire

 What is all that?
 In English it's Our Lady St. Mary of the Good Air, better known today as Buenos Aires, Argentina.
 It's the best spot to savor the tango.
-Don't take the tango lightly in Buenos Aires.
-It's serious business.
+And don't take the tango lightly.
+In Buenos Aires, it's very serious business.

 6) London Underground